 The Department of Health and Human Services aims to have more healthcare organizations well-prepared to prevent data breaches in their latest 34-page cybersecurity framework report.
+The report includes the top cybersecurity practices for healthcare providers.

 The healthcare industry is even more susceptible to cyber attacks because of the inherit value of the stolen data from such organizations.
 Becker’s Health IT & CIO Report concludes that the average data breach cost per record is around $408 (twice that of the financial, technology, education, and commerce industries).
 As a result, healthcare providers of all sizes need to continue improving and create dynamic modifications to their security framework.
 This report builds on the existing National Institute of Standards and Technology (NIST) Cybersecurity Framework which highlights 5 functions of the data security lifecycle: Identify, Protect, Detect, Respond, and Recover.